heidekrueger/bnelearn/docs/index.rst

 Variance reduction or Quasirandom sampling is not yet implemented but should be easy.

-**Other existing multi-agent Learning Packages:** Other multi-agent learning frameworks, such as `OpenSpiel <https://github.com/deepmind/open_spiel>`_ that is a collection of games and algorithms for reinforcement learning and planning or `PettingZoo <https://github.com/Farama-Foundation/PettingZoo>`_ that is a multi-agent extension of the famous OpenAI Gym framework `OpenAIGym <https://github.com/openai/gym>`_, mainly focus on zero-sum games and on games with discrete action spaces.
+**Other existing multi-agent Learning Packages:** Other multi-agent learning frameworks, such as `OpenSpiel <https://github.com/deepmind/open_spiel>`_ that is a collection of games and algorithms for reinforcement learning and planning or `PettingZoo <https://github.com/Farama-Foundation/PettingZoo>`_ that is a multi-agent extension of the famous `OpenAI Gym <https://github.com/openai/gym>`_ framework, mainly focus on zero-sum games and on games with discrete action spaces.
 Crucially, they neither allow an efficient evaluation of running a large batch of games in parallel.